-In accordance with the NPfI and for consistency between the DC and EPL, where 'very noise-enhancing' meteorological conditions were present during a noise measurement, a positive adjustment of 5 dB has been applied to the noise limits stated in the DC and EPL.
+In accordance with the NPfI, where 'very noise-enhancing' meteorological conditions were present during a noise measurement, a positive adjustment of 5 dB has been applied to the noise limits.
 This approach means that noise limits are always applicable, with or without a positive adjustment of 5 dB, depending on whether meteorological conditions are 'very noise-enhancing' or not.